Happyr/developer.happyr.com/_posts/2018-02-02-workflow-process-manager.md

 - Symfony
 ---

-<b>This post will cover how to use a ProcessManger class together with Symfony's workflow component. </b>
+<b>This post will cover how to use a ProcessManager class together with Symfony's workflow component. </b>

 ## The Process Manager
 The ProcessManager is responsible for mapping states with controller routes.
 This makes it easy for you to know which